Select Page

 QAE Project Overview

-To understand the system more deeply and how this structure is preserved, we need to look at the System Blueprint and the four operational layers traversed by an event pipeline – the SIGNAL TRANFORMATION PIPELINE.
-This pipeline initiates QAE Engine with a dataset submission, cuts through the 4-layer stack with three handshakes in sequence, then terminates.
-This now bridges to the heavier documentation below.
+To understand the system more deeply and how this structure is preserved, we need to look at the System Blueprint and the four operational layers traversed by an event pipeline – the SIGNAL TRANSFORMATION PIPELINE.
+This pipeline initiates the QAE Engine with a dataset submission, cuts through the 4-layer stack with three handshakes in sequence, then terminates.
+This bridges directly to the heavier documentation below.

 Demo 1: The QAE Report, Report Template and Template Skins